Gaurang-Agrawal1/My_new_Ecommerce/README.md

 ### Node.js Project with MongoDB and NodeMailer
 - Includes email confirmation functionality using NodeMailer.
 - This task demonstrates how to send confirmation emails upon user signup, providing a complete user authentication and verification workflow.

+### Product Details
+- user can go through differenr  products on website
+- Whenever a user go on product to view it ,  he see similar products on recommenations section
+- user can add product to cart

+### payment
+- To Integrate a payment gateway API for processing transactions , used Stripe Payment Gateway.

 ## Features